Find Your Energy-Boosting Routine

 While everyone has a different genetic code and circardium rhythm (hence why you may intrinsically be more of an 'Early bird' of 'Night owl'), what you during in the 60 minutes after waking, can significantly affect which version of you plays the day.
 For example, cultivating a positive mindset and productive brainwave patterns, can help you optimise productivity, mindfully react to problems and reduce stress throughout the day.

 When it comes to creating a more effective morning routine, it helps to know where you're at today – and this takes self-reflection, honesty, humility – and action.
-For example, a good night's sleep, waking-up to a clean and tidy house, eating a nourishing breakfast and being fresh and groomed are simple things that might not be in current alignment with your goals.
+For example, a good night's sleep, waking-up to a clean and tidy house, eating a nourishing breakfast, giving your body the right energy vitamins, and being fresh and groomed are simple things that might not be in current alignment with your goals.
 Before implementing more advanced morning habits, it's important have an integral foundation.

 Once your morning has an integral base, you can consider endless strategies that social media lifestyle coaches, entrepreneurs and elite performers adhere to.
 However, following every morning routine fad can also be a potential ego trap – becoming a competition to see who can do the most leftfield activity before breakfast.
 Fortunately, there are several science supported activities that are legitimately likely to improve your happiness, productivity and life.